rhsajib/web-scraping-and-data-extraction/mujib100/README.md

-This project is based on the folloing website.<br>
+This project is based on the following website.<br>
 https://mujib100.gov.bd/pages/mujib/photo-archive.html
 ***
 Scrapped photos of 'Father of the Nation' **Bangabandhu Sheikh Mujibur Rahman** from photo archive of the website. <br>